 In the process of testing the routing algorithm, the number of packets passing through the network (throughput) is an important criterion.
-Under different scenarios, the throughput capability graph belonging to a network on which AODV routing protocol is applied is shown in Figure 11 (a).
-In the Figure, as the number of nodes increase, it is seen that the work throughput capability also increases gradually.
-The reason of this is that the traffic used in different topologies are different as well.
-The increase in the processing capacity (throughput) of the network results in increase in the ability to have work throughput.
+Under different scenarios, the throughput capability graph belonging to a network on which the AODV routing protocol is applied is shown in Figure 11a.
+In the figure, as the number of nodes increase, it is seen that the work throughput capability also increases gradually.
+The reason for this is that the traffic used in different topologies is different, as well.
+The increase in the processing capacity (throughput) of the network results in an increase in the ability to have work throughput.